Which muscle is primarily responsible for closing the jaw during ... | Channels for Pearson+

 1

-Step 1: Understand the function of mastication (chewing) and identify the muscles involved.
-Mastication requires the movement of the jaw to break down food, and specific muscles are responsible for closing the jaw.
+Step 1: Understand the function of the muscles listed in the problem.
+The sternocleidomastoid is responsible for neck movement, the platysma is involved in facial expressions, and the frontalis raises the eyebrows.
+None of these muscles are involved in closing the jaw.

-Step 2: Review the anatomy of the jaw and the muscles associated with its movement.
-The primary muscles involved in mastication include the masseter, temporalis, and medial pterygoid muscles.
+Step 2: Identify the masseter muscle.
+The masseter is one of the primary muscles of mastication (chewing) and is responsible for elevating the mandible (closing the jaw).

-Step 3: Focus on the masseter muscle.
-The masseter is one of the strongest muscles in the body and is primarily responsible for elevating (closing) the mandible during mastication.
+Step 3: Recall the anatomical location of the masseter.
+It is located on the side of the face, connecting the zygomatic arch (cheekbone) to the mandible (lower jaw).

-Step 4: Compare the listed options: Orbicularis oculi is responsible for closing the eyelids, frontalis is involved in raising the eyebrows, and sternocleidomastoid is responsible for head and neck movement.
-None of these muscles are involved in jaw closure.
+Step 4: Relate the masseter's function to chewing.
+When the masseter contracts, it generates the force needed to close the jaw, allowing for the crushing and grinding of food.

-Step 5: Conclude that the masseter muscle is the correct answer because it is anatomically and functionally responsible for closing the jaw during mastication.
+Step 5: Confirm that the masseter is the correct answer based on its role in mastication and its anatomical function of closing the jaw during chewing.

 Watch next